cathcharles108/silent-castle-adventure/README.md

 # Functional Adventure: The Silent Castle
-This is an RPG adventure game written entirely in the lovely functional language of Haskell.
+This is a text-based RPG adventure game written entirely in the lovely functional language of Haskell.

 ## Running the game

 To run this game, you will need to have a way to configure Haskell.
 Since my professor used `stack`, I recommend doing it as well.

-If you already have `stack` on your machine, go ahead and clone this repository, then run the following:
+If you already have `stack` on your machine, go ahead and clone this repository, then run the following on your terminal:

     $ stack build